Adeconcept/Velora-GmbH/Identity-and-access-governance/Reports/Executive-summary.md

 *   **100%** of guests have a named sponsor and a future end date or are disabled.
 *   **100%** of privileged identities reviewed quarterly.
 *   **100%** of service identities mapped to human owners with interactive sign-in blocked.
+*   All mover and separation-of-duties exceptions resolved or formally accepted.

+---

+## Limitation
+This is a simulated portfolio assessment using synthetic identity records.
+It is not a real access certification or production Microsoft Entra review.